sputnik516/Lending-Club-analysis/README.md

 This program can be run from the command line.
 The user inputs the database name, and the type of output required:

-* csv_all - Export all data to .csv
+* -csv_all - Export all data to .csv
-* csv_by_grade - Export .csv grouped by loan grade
+* -csv_by_grade - Export .csv grouped by loan grade
+* -h - Help and available commands